 The Rights and Duties of Mother and Father

-More than one-third of the children born in the United States are born out of wedlock.
-And in keeping with more and more children being born to unmarried parents, the law regarding parentage (paternity) has recently changed.
-The Illinois parentage law was comprehensively changed in 2016, based on the Illinois Parentage Act of 2015.
+Nearly 40 percent of children born in Illinois are born out of wedlock.
+And in keeping with more-and-more children being born to unmarried parents, Illinois law regarding parentage (paternity) has recently changed.
+Illinois rewrite our parentage law in 2016 based on the Illinois Parentage Act of 2015.

 What significance is there in placing the father’s name on the birth certificate?

-It depends on whether a VAP is properly executed.
-A Voluntary Acknowledgment of Parentage that should accompanies this birth certificate has critical legal implications.
-Keep in mind that based on Illinois law a father’s name should not be entered without his consent.
-Further Illinois law provides in the Vital Records Act:
+It depends on whether the couple properly executes a VAP.
+A Voluntary Acknowledgment of Parentage that accompanies this birth certificate has critical legal implications.
+In Illinois for a father’s name to be on the birth certificate, the father and mother must both sign the VAP.

 Where the parents are in agreement is there a simplified procedure for establishing paternity?